Static HTML sites with Markdown and Metalsmith

 }

-Dependencies section lists few npm packages our project relies on.
-Metalsmith core is simplistic and minimal, and in order to use Markdown or templating functionality, we have to list these specific Metalsmith modules.
-There is also a handlebars module, which helps to setup templates.
+The dependencies section lists a few npm packages our project relies on.
+Metalsmith core is simplistic and minimal, and to use Markdown or templating functionality, we have to list these specific Metalsmith modules.
+There is also a handlebars module, which helps to set up templates.

 Other sections of the file provide information about the project.
 If you want to understand the structure of a packaging file for NodeJS projects, check the official documentation.